nikitapitliya006/COVID19-ReturnToWork/README.md

 * Azure SQL Database
 * Microsoft Graph API

 More resources to be updated regularly.
+ARM templates to automate configuration are being worked on and will be available soon.